Rupali

 Allied & Healthcare Courses

-Allied & Healthcard courses, earlier known as Paramedical courses, deal with the training and education to manage and handle emergency medical treatment, diagnosis and treatment of various medical conditions and ailments with the help of diagnostic tools, ultrasound, X-rays and tests in clinical labs.
+Allied & Healthcard courses, earlier known as Paramedical courses, deal with the training and education to manage emergency medical treatment, diagnosis and treatment of various medical conditions and ailments with the help of diagnostic tools, ultrasound, X-rays and tests in clinical labs.
 As the population and the high number of patients in the Outpatient Department (OPD) and Inpatient departments of the hospitals, a shortage of paramedics in India is observed from every now and then.
 This is one of the most demanding fields of medical sciences.
 Here is a list of allied and healthcare courses and their duration:

 Course